Ohio bill reducing training for armed teachers heads to DeWine

 CINCINNATI (WXIX) - A bill drastically reducing the training hours needed to carry a gun in Ohio schools is headed to the desk of Gov. Mike DeWine.

 The Senate passed the Republican-sponsored bill, HB 99, on Wednesday by a vote of 23-9.
-The House passed the bill in November 2021.
+The House passed the Senate version Wednesday night after passing a version of its own in November 2021.

+DeWine says he will sign the bill.
+His full statement is below.

+As of June 13, Ohio will be a permitless carry state, but people will still need a license to take guns into schools.

-Said Sen. Niraj Antani (R-Miamisburg), “This is the most important thing we have done to prevent school shootings in Ohio.”
+“This is the most important thing we have done to prevent school shootings in Ohio,” said Sen. Niraj Antani (R-Miamisburg).

 Sen. Cecil Thomas (D-Cincinnati) countered, “You know why that’s the most important thing you’ve done?
 Because you haven’t done anything else.
 It’s that simple.
 There’s a whole lot more we can do.”

-As of June 13, Ohio will be a permitless carry state, but people will still need a license to take guns into schools and to travel with them to other states that are not permitless.

-Thomas, a former police officer, contended a “small portion, a smidgen” of those hours would be dedicated to firearm training.
+Thomas, a former police officer, contended a “small portion, a smidgen” of the proposed training hours would be dedicated to firearm instruction.

 “To simply put guns in our schools as a solution to this problem is not a solution at all,” he said, later adding, “There’s no reason we should be allowing a weapon of war in the hands of our average citizens.”